Land Warrior: History

-Early demonstration versions of the LW system used software written in the Ada programming language running on a Unix platform.
-In January 1999, under the direction of Bruce D. Jette, an attempt was made to reduce development costs and accelerate the program, and the development work was transitioned to a multi-company team that had been organized by Exponent (NASDAQ: EXPO), an engineering firm with headquarters in Silicon Valley.
+In January 1999, under the direction of Bruce D. Jette, an attempt was made to reduce development costs and accelerate the program, and the development work was transitioned to a multi-company team that had been organized by Exponent, Inc. (NASDAQ: EXPO), an engineering firm with headquarters in Silicon Valley.

 An intensive redesign of the system ensued, and both the embedded firmware and the application software were rewritten from scratch.
-Many of the COTS hardware components were purchased (literally "off the shelf") at Fry's Electronics, the Silicon Valley retail chain.
+Many of the COTS hardware components were purchased (literally "off the shelf") at Fry's Electronics, a Silicon Valley–based retail chain.
 Approximately 100 proof-of-concept Land Warrior units were built and successfully demonstrated in September 2000 by a U.S. Army platoon that was air-dropped into a large war-fighting exercise at Fort Polk, Louisiana.

 These initial prototype units, designated Land Warrior v0.6, were built around a PC/104 computer platform running Microsoft Windows.
 The system used the CAN-bus protocol on the wired PAN (personal area network).
 The communications subsystem was built using Windows CE running on a StrongARM platform, and the wireless network protocol was IEEE 802.11.
 During the Fort Polk exercise, preliminary interoperability with traditional military radio networks was also demonstrated for LW v0.6, using a two-way, SINCGARS-compatible gateway radio.

 The success of the Fort Polk exercise reinvigorated the program, and further funding was allocated for the next phase of LW development.
 A "Land Warrior Consortium" was formed by several of the contracting firms, with the goal of designing and building the first field-able LW system, designated LW v1.0, later LW-IC (Land Warrior – Initial Capability).
 The basic Windows and WinCE platforms were retained, and a new hybrid PAN was designed, which drew upon both USB and FireWire protocols.
-A modified version of the IEEE 802.11 protocol was adopted, which added various enhancements for COMSEC and information security, mobile ad hoc network (MANET) capabilities, and support for multi-hop packet routing.
+A modified version of the IEEE 802.11 protocol was adopted, which added various enhancements for COMSEC and information security, mobile ad hoc network capabilities, and support for multi-hop packet routing.